 - 💅 Incident timelines now show a lot more useful information, which is great, but you told us they were starting to feel a little squished.
 They now have much more room to shine.

-- 💅 Lots more incident information is now available tthrough the web UI.
+- 💅 Lots more incident information is now available tthrough the dashboard.
 Links to the Slack channel, any ongoing incident calls and more.

 - 💅 Postmortem documents you generate automatically link back to the incident homepage.